 [Bacon ties each 'so that...' clause to the wrong proposition-a mere slip, here corrected, rather than a logical error.]
-Lastly, the true form derives the given nature from some essence that many other also things have and that is (as they say) better known to nature than the form $\cdot$ we are discussing.
+Lastly, the true form derives the given nature from some essence that many other also things have and that is (as they say) better known to nature than the form ·we are discussing·.

-[For 'better known by nature' see note in $^{1}22$ ].
-Here, then, is the procedure that I urge you to follow to get a true and perfect axiom of knowledge concerning a nature $N_1$ : discover some other nature $N_2$ that is •convertible with $N_1$ and is •a special case of some more general nature $N_3$ , falling under it as $\cdot$ a true species falls $\cdot$ under a true and real genus.
-Now these two directions, the active $\cdot$ rule of operation $\cdot$ and the contemplative $\cdot$ rule of discovery $\cdot$ , are one and the same thing; what is most useful in operation is what is most true in knowledge.
+[For 'better known by nature' see note in 122].
+Here, then, is the procedure that I urge you to follow to get a true and perfect axiom of knowledge concerning a nature N_1 : discover some other nature N_2 that is •convertible with N_1 and is •a special case of some more general nature N_3 , falling under it as •a true species falls• under a true and real genus.
+Now these two directions, the active •rule of operation• and the contemplative •rule of discovery•, are one and the same thing; what is most useful in operation is what is most true in knowledge.

-5. There are two kinds of rule or axiom for the transformation of bodies.
+- 5. There are two kinds of rule or axiom for the transformation of bodies.
 The first regards a body as a company or collection of simple natures.
-In gold, for example, the following properties meet:

-•it is yellow in colour,

-•it is heavy up to a certain weight,

-•it is malleable and ductile up to a certain length,
+In gold, for example, the following properties meet: - •it is yellow in colour, - •it is heavy up to a certain weight, - •it is malleable and ductile up to a certain length, - •it doesn't vaporize or lose any of its substance through the action of fire. - •it turns into a liquid with a certain degree of fluidity; - •it is separated and dissolved by such-and-such means:

-•it doesn't vaporize or lose any of its substance through the action of fire, and so on for the other natures that come together in gold.
-This ·first· kind of axiom derives the thing from the forms of its simple natures.
-Someone who knows •the forms of yellowness, weight, ductility, fixity, fluidity, dissolving and so on, and •the methods for giving them to bodies, and •their intensities and varieties, will work to have them come together in some body which will thereby be transformed into gold.
-This kind of operation pertains to the primary kind of action; •the fact that it involves many natures doesn't mean that it is a later, non-basic kind of event•.
+and so on for the other natures that come together in gold.
+This 'first· kind of axiom derives the thing from the forms of its simple natures.
+Someone who knows 'the forms of yellowness, weight, ductility, fixity, fluidity, dissolving and so on, and 'the methods for giving them to bodies, and 'their intensities and varieties, will work to have them come together in some body which will thereby be transformed into gold.
+This kind of operation pertains to the primary kind of action; 'the fact that it involves many natures doesn't mean that it is a later, non-basic kind of event·.
 For the principle of generating many simple natures is the same as that of generating just one; except that the investigator is more tightly constrained if more than one nature is involved, because of the difficulty of bringing together so many natures that don't easily combine except in the well-trodden ordinary paths of nature.
-Anyway, ·despite that drawback· it must be said that this mode of operation that looks to simple natures in a compound body starts from what in nature is constant and eternal and universal, ·namely natures·, and opens broad roads to human power-ones that in the present state of things human thought can scarcely take in.
+Anyway, 'despite that drawback it must be said that this mode of operation that looks to simple natures in a compound body starts from what in nature is constant and eternal and universal, 'namely natures, and opens broad roads to human power-ones that in the present state of things human thought can scarcely take in.